mixtape-network/mferbase/README.md

 # Usage

 Everything in this git repository is also served over a static website.
-This repository is made up of largely 3 components, all of which are also published over Gitlab pages:
+This repository is made up of largely 3 components, all of which are also published over Github pages:

 1. **Metadata DB:** Stored in a single SQLite3 db file: [mixtape.db](mixtape.db)
 2. **NFT Files:** Stored under the [ipfs](ipfs) folder